Jann3/DiscoVR/README.md

 ## Known Issues

-* nothing works, still prototyping
+* none yet, but the site is still in beta

 ### What's this capstone project?
 It's my final project in a 6-part [Specialization of Web Development on Coursera](https://www.coursera.org/specializations/website-development)